 Why does the wrong username show in my commit messages?

-If the global default is not configured or if you have not validated your email address, the committer appears as unknown for your Bitbucket activities.
-Also, if you have multiple Bitbucket accounts, you may mistakenly commit your code under an email address that maps to an account name you did not intend.
-To have the existing commits on a repository map to a different account, you can use Username aliases for the repository in question.
-Aliases are per-repository.
-To set up an alias for a repository, you must have admin rights on it.
+Whether or not you set a repository-specific value, make sure you set your global username/email address.
+If the global default is not configured or if you haven't validated your email address, the committer appears as unknown next to your commit.
+In addition, if you have multiple Bitbucket accounts, you may mistakenly commit your code under an email address that maps to an account you didn't intend.

-For information about configuring your usersname or aliases, see Set your username for Bitbucket Cloud actions.
+For information about configuring your username or aliases, see Map existing commits to username aliases.